World War II: Atomic Bomb--The Manhattan Project

 German Science

 Germany in the early 20th century had the strongest scientific establishment in Europe.
-German scientists routinely received the largest number of Nobel prices in scientific fields.
+German scientists routinely received the largest number of Nobel prizes in scientific fields.
+And physics was one of the field that German scientists dominated.
 This did not change until the NAZIs seized power in 1933.
 After the NAZI seizure, Jewish scientists as well as anti-NAZIs were dismissed from their positions.
 After 1933, America became increasingly dominate in Nobel scientific awards.
-Despite a decline in German scientific dominance, the NAZIs still had access to a huge scientific establishment for their weapons and armament program.
+Despite a decline in German scientific dominance, the NAZIs still had access to the huge scientific establishment that had been built by Imperial Germany.
+The NAZIs drew heavily on this establishment for their weapons and armament program.
 Another factor was the weakening of academic standards in German schools and universities.
-This was a development that would have affected Germany in the long term, but did not have an immediate impact on the German scientific establishment.
+This was a development that would have affected Germany in the long term, but did not have an immediate impact on the German scientific capability during World War II.

 The NAZI campaign against Jews culminated in Kristallnacht, an brutal explosion of violence against Jews in Germany.
 Before Kristallnacht, the NAZIs had killed Jews in concentration camps and prisons behind closed doors.
 On Kristallnacht Jews were attacked and killed openly on the street or in their homes.
 There intentions cold no longer be doubted.
 The consequences for the atomic bomb project that among leading physicists were many Jews or anti-NAZIs.
 These men recognized the true nature of the NAZI regime more than others the potential danger of a NAZI atomic bomb.
 After Kristallnacht, even men who might have had moral qualms about building an atomic bomb, were prepared to do virtually anything to stop the NAZIs.